 The goal for your revegetation program is to create a self-sustainable native site.
-Although this goal may take several years, it is best achieved with strategic site preparation; such as weeding prior to planting, use of jute matting and planting a mixture of quick and slow growing plants to help fight erosion.
+Although this goal may take several years, it is best achieved with strategic site preparation; such as weeding before planting, use of jute matting and planting a mixture of quick and slow-growing plants to help fight erosion.

 Plan for Sustainable Vegetation

 If your site has been damaged, you may need to consider what protection your new plants will require.
 Vegetation will be more vulnerable while the area is recovering and you may need to invest in supplies such as tree guards, shade cloth, or weed mats to protect the native species during revegetation.
 Speak to your local store providing landscape supplies within Sydney for advice on the best equipment for your project.